Notice - Degree Program Closures

 Hence the Calstone College will no longer offer AA, BA, MA Degree Programs in Jewelry Arts, as of May 1, 2020.

-In the future, the Calstone College will focus on offering Non-Degree Programs, which include Graduate Jeweler, Graduate Gemologist, Jewelry Design, Wax Techniques, and Metal Arts.
+In the future, the Calstone College will focus on offering Non-Degree Programs, which include Graduate Jeweler, Graduate Gemologist, Jewelry Designer, Jewelry Technology CAD/CAM, Wax Techniques, and Metal Arts.

 Should you have any questions about this notice, please contact the school administration.